UE-Wang/MSADS-506-Time-Series-Final-Project-/README.md

 ## Introduction

-Airlines thrive on meeting consumer demands for fast and convenient travel.
-However, various inevitable factors, including weather, mechanical issues, and labor strikes, often disrupt flight schedules and impact consumer satisfaction.
-Baggage-related problems, such as loss, delays, and damages, further affect the overall consumer experience.
+Consumer satisfaction in the airline industry is significantly impacted by baggage-related issues, including theft, loss, damages, and misrouting.
+These problems not only affect passenger experiences but also contribute to substantial dissatisfaction and added expenses for airlines.
+Understanding the patterns and trends in baggage complaints is pivotal for airlines to address these issues effectively.

 ## Problem Statement

-Identifying trends in flight delays, cancellations, and baggage complaints is crucial for airlines to proactively address customer dissatisfaction, reducing costly expenses and enhancing passenger satisfaction.
-This analysis aims to uncover patterns in airline operations between 2004 and 2010, focusing on United Airlines, American Eagle, and Hawaiian Airlines.
+The prevalence of baggage-related problems, such as loss, damages, and misrouting, poses a significant challenge for airlines.
+Identifying patterns in baggage complaints across United Airlines, American Eagle, and Hawaiian Airlines between 2004 and 2010 is crucial.
+This analysis aims to delve into the time series data to uncover trends, anticipate potential issues, and propose preventive measures to reduce baggage-related consumer dissatisfaction and associated costs.

 ## Data Source